-Furthermore, adding coconut oil or olive oil to your cat's food are additional ways to ensure that they are receiving healthy fatty acids that will boost skin health.
-However, with coconut and olive oil, there can be too much of a good thing.
-Both are concentrated with high volumes of fat.
-It is important to talk to your vet about the appropriate dosage of each oil.
+Adding coconut oil or olive oil to your cat's food are additional ways to ensure that they are receiving healthy fatty acids that will boost skin health.
+However, with coconut and olive oil, it is possible to give too much of a good thing.
+They both contain saturated fat.
+It is important to talk to your vet about the appropriate amounts of each oil that can be safely given to your cat.

 Your cat's environment can greatly affect their skin.
-If you live in a desert climate or if you notice that the dry air is also affecting your own skin, you may want to consider purchasing a humidifier.
-Humidifiers help to add water content to the air and can be a gamechanger for both you and your cat.
+If you live in an arid climate, or if you notice that the dry air is affecting your own skin, you may want to consider purchasing a humidifier.
+Humidifiers help to add water content to the air and can be a game-changer for both you and your cat.

-Next, whenever possible, avoid any additional stressors for your cat's life.
+Next, whenever possible, avoid any additional stressors in your cat's routine.
 Of course, we know that this is easier said than done.
 However, try to do your best to keep everything in your cat's home life as consistent as possible.
-If a major change is planned for the future, try to slowly introduce the change.
+If a major change is planned for the future, try to slowly introduce that change.

 Additionally, pay close attention to your cat's overall health.
 Are they overweight?
 Are they getting plenty of mental and physical stimulation?
 Have you noticed any other clinical signs of disease or distress that need to be addressed?
 Cat dandruff can easily be overlooked and brushed off as no big deal.
 However, pet owners should not disregard the fact that it can be a telling sign that their cat's overall health is not where it should be.

-Cat owners may want to consider purchasing pet-formulated oils and lotions that help moisturize the skin and combat dryness and irritation.
+You may want to consider purchasing pet-formulated oils and lotions that help to moisturize the skin and combat dryness and irritation.

-There are also additional supplements that cat parents can implement in their feline's life.
+There are also additional supplements that cat parents can introduce into their feline's diet.
 Our favorite?
-CBD oil.
+CBD oil for cats.
+CBD oil may help with seasonal allergies as well as support skin and coat health.